PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 Now we are talking!

-If you need to mount multiple directories, you can either repeat the `-B` flag multiple times, or use a comma-separated list of paths, $i.e.$
+If you need to mount multiple directories, you can either repeat the `-B` flag multiple times, or use a comma-separated list of paths, *i.e.*
 ```
 -B dir1,dir2,dir3
 ```